KONY05/KONY05/README.md

 - **LinkedIn**: [Connect on LinkedIn](https://linkedin.com/in/konyinsola-odesanya)

 ## 🕴 Highlights
+Led and contributed to:
-- Led and contributed to machine learning projects (using neural networks), a web development project (a suspicious activity reporting web application), and backend projects (built RESTful APIs using Springboot and building simple backend services using with JWT implementation )
+- Machine learning projects (using neural networks).
+- A web development project (a suspicious activity reporting web application).
+- Backend projects (built RESTful APIs using Springboot and building simple backend services using JWT implementation )

 <!--
 **KONY05/KONY05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.